arth0sz/Report-ready-Screenshots/README.md

 A simple bash script to convert your dark mode screenshots and add a black border around them, so you can happily paste them into your report.
 It utilises the open-source ImageMagick software suite.
 You can download the precompiled magick binary from [here](https://imagemagick.org/script/download.php)

+Additionally, if you have screenshots that are in light mode, you can separate them out and use the light mode script instead to only add a black border to the screenshots.

 ## Usage

 Download the script and the magick binary to the same folder, make them both executable with `chmod +x` and run the script from there.